wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - For dimensions, we can test for the existence of the MD5('-1') (missing) dimension_id, and total row counts.
   - For facts, we can test to ensure the number of records/rows is not expanded due to incorrect granularity joins.
 - evidence
-- dont have a great way to check schema of incoming data. e.g. dlthub would be a geat framework to use for this.
-Can use Pandera

 ### 🧱 Blocked